Refresh Rate Test

 Measure your monitor's real refresh rate in the browser.
-See live Hz, frame timing and stability to confirm a 60, 120, 144 or 240Hz panel runs right.
+See live Hz, frame timing, and stability to confirm a 60, 120, 144, or 240Hz panel runs at full speed.

 Detected refresh rate